dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 > [!WARNING]
 > Client-side logs may contain sensitive information from your app. **Never** post raw logs from production apps to public forums like GitHub.

-To get logs from the .NET client, you can set the `GrpcChannelOptions.LoggerFactory` property when the client's channel is created.
-If you are calling a gRPC service from an ASP.NET Core app then the logger factory can be resolved from dependency injection (DI):
+To get logs from the .NET client, set the `GrpcChannelOptions.LoggerFactory` property when the client's channel is created.
+When calling a gRPC service from an ASP.NET Core app, the logger factory can be resolved from dependency injection (DI):

 [!code-csharp[](diagnostics/sample/net-client-dependency-injection.cs?highlight=7,16)]

 An alternative way to enable client logging is to use the [gRPC client factory](xref:grpc/clientfactory) to create the client.
 A gRPC client registered with the client factory and resolved from DI will automatically use the app's configured logging.

-If your app isn't using DI then you can create a new `ILoggerFactory` instance with [LoggerFactory.Create](xref:Microsoft.Extensions.Logging.LoggerFactory.Create*).
-To access this method add the [Microsoft.Extensions.Logging](https://www.nuget.org/packages/microsoft.extensions.logging/) package to your app.
+If your app isn't using DI, then you can create a new `ILoggerFactory` instance with [LoggerFactory.Create](xref:Microsoft.Extensions.Logging.LoggerFactory.Create*).
+To access this method, add the [Microsoft.Extensions.Logging](https://www.nuget.org/packages/microsoft.extensions.logging/) package to your app.

 [!code-csharp[](diagnostics/sample/net-client-loggerfactory-create.cs?highlight=1,8)]